gko/gko.github.io/src/posts/git_refresh.md

 date: 2019-01-01
 ---

-Imagine that you made some commits for which you like to update the time or a date.(so basically you would keep only the chronological order)
+Imagine that you made some commits for which you would like to update the time or a date.(so that you would keep only the chronological order)

 Now if you were to do it on the latest commit, you can just run:
 ```bash